SodiumIodide/Transport-Project/benchmarks/bench_1/FirstResults.md

 ## Results

-The exact values are those resulting from $1 \times 10^8$ realizations.
+The exact values are those resulting from $1 \times 10^8$ realizations, with the exception of the 10.0 thickness data, which is calculated for $1 \times 10^6$ realizations for expediency.

 The model values are those resulting from a convergence to $1 \times 10^{-9}$ percent error between iterations.